morizotter/SwiftyDrop/README.md

 **Information:** To use SwiftyDrop with a project targeting iOS 8.0 or lower, you must include the `SwiftyDrop/Drop.swift` source file directly in your project.

-**Swift1.2:** Currently master is for Swift2.0.
-When you want to use Swift1.2, change library destination as describes below sections.

 ###Installing with CocoaPods

 [CocoaPods](http://cocoapods.org) is a centralised dependency manager that automates the process of adding libraries to your Cocoa application.
 You can install it with the following command: